EPFL-ENAC/unhcr-geneva-tech-hub-app/uploadFASTAPI/README.md

 # FastAPI
 Based loosely on https://github.com/gauravgola96/FastAPI-Example

+## Requirements
+- python 3.10.9
+- poetry
+- Make
+- Docker with docker compose
+- OS:
+  - Windows: docker desktop with wsl
+  - Apple: with docker desktop dependencies installed via brew
+  - Linux: libwebp-dev

+## How to run
-API for uploading object(.png) to S3 bucket asynchronously
+API for uploading object(.png|.jpg) to S3 bucket asynchronously -> convert png or jpg to webp files

 Create a file .env and put all s3 credential here
 ```